HaveshHere/c2d-ev-learning-kit/README.md

 # c2d-ev-learning-kit
-Interactive IoT EV Educational Platform — SKEE3733 Integrated Design Project (UTM)
+An interactive IoT EV educational platform built with ESP32 and web telemetry for SKEE3733 Integrated Design Project.
+The system uses sequential LED paths and a pedal simulator to demonstrate charging and driving dynamics.